TDStrasser/KookaBlockly-Reference/docs/source/logging.rst

 The value blocks attached as inputs to this block will provide text values to be written to the line in the file, separated by commas.

-The first input, by default, is a text representation of the current time read from the Kookaberry's internal clock.
+The first input, by default, is a text representation of the current time read from the **Kookaberry**'s internal clock.
 This input block can be replaced by any other value block that provides a text string.

 There are three varieties of the **Log To File** block, accepting one two or three further inputs.